-When developing a mobile app, after you click on “1-Click Publish” the new developments and changes made to the app automatically become available to the end-users with no need to install a new application version.
-The mobile apps running on the end-user devices automatically detect these updates when they establish a connection to the server of the updated environment.
-Only mobile application packages generated from an environment receive the new developments and changes published in that same environment.
+When developing a mobile app, after you click on “1-Click Publish” the changes made to the app automatically become available to the users with no need to install a new app version.
+The mobile apps running on the user devices automatically detect the updates when the apps establish a connection to the server.
+Only mobile app packages generated from an environment receive the new developments and changes published in that same environment.

-The issue and the causes will be logged on the environment and the developer can check them on the Service Center of the environment.
-With these logs, the developer will be able to identify the cause and implement a fix in a new version of the application.
+The issue and the cause are logged in the environment and you can check them in Service Center.
+With these logs, you should be able to identify the cause and implement a fix in a new version of the app.

-Even though every time a “1-Click Publish” runs the changes are automatically made available to the application, some changes require the end-users to install an updated application package on the device.
+Even though every time a “1-Click Publish” runs the changes are automatically made available to the app, some changes require from the users to install an updated app package on the device.
 It happens when:

 - the configurations for a mobile platform were changed